donnell-f/Gjallarhorn-Rune-Translator/README.md

 Gjallarhorn transliterates Elder Futhark, Younger Futhark, and Anglo-Saxon Futhorc.
 The runic alphabets have been designed to transliterate to Old Norse, Old English, and Modern English, though you may find luck with others.

 If you have even the slightest critique please report it in the issues tab.
-Issues are cool, they make me feel like I know what I'm doing.
+Issues are cool, they make me feel important.